Bruising Information

 Bruising occurs when an injury causes blood to leak into the skin or tissues beneath the skin.
 This trapped blood can leave a mark under the skin that’s black, purple or blue - this is known as a bruise.
 Bruises may appear suddenly or slowly following an injury and are often painless, although sometimes they can feel uncomfortable.
 Bruises often change colour while healing, when they may appear yellow, green or brown.

-in those taking specific medications (such as blood thinners or steroids)
+• People taking medications like blood thinners or steroids

 Whilst unsightly, bruising is harmless and the trapped blood will be reabsorbed by the body.
 This happens gradually over 10-14 days, but occasionally takes longer.